5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 Save the file by using `Ctrl+X`, type `y` and press `Enter`.

+**Note**: You now configured WhatsSpy Public for version `1.5.0`.
+The configuration might update in the future, you need to adapt these changes described in the changelog.

 ## 6) Check the system time

 Run `date`, this would output something like: